 Piano rolls made by Medtner and others are not listed unless a sound recording exists.
 They are listed in the BIRS article Medtner recordings.

 Recording dates can be difficult to establish and some may be inaccurate.
-A number of dates are taken from the IPQ discography but I have found other dates in the article to be incorrect, though usually only by a year or two.
+A few dates from the LP era are taken from the IPQ discography but I have found other dates in the article to be incorrect, though usually only by a year or two.
 The BIRS discography only dates non-commercial recordings.
 Dates given as circa are usually estimated from the release date.
 For Melodiya LPs many releases can be dated from the catalogue number.
-In a few cases the recording date is indeterminate, e.g. the Del Grande/Mishakov LP lacks any dates on the disc or cover.
+For a few LPs neither the recording nor the release date could be established.

 Deleted CDs can often be obtained secondhand, and sometimes new from suppliers who acquire stocks of deleted items or "dead" labels such as Russian Disc.
-Amazon (.com, .co.uk and .de), ebay, russiandvd.com and MusicStack are good places to start.
+Amazon (.com, .co.uk, .de and .jp), ebay, russiandvd.com and MusicStack are good places to start.

-Mejoueva's recordings on Denon and Wakabayashi, and Bekhterev's on the Camerata label, can be ordered online from HMV Japan.
+Mejoueva's recordings on Denon and Wakabayashi, Bekhterev's on the Camerata label, and some other Japanese CDs can be ordered online from HMV Japan.
 Amazon Japan will also deliver internationally, but their shipping charges are high.

 A discography of commercial recordings of the solo piano works and concertos was published in the Autumn 1998 issue of International Piano Quarterly.
 An earlier discography (1978) covering all works was published in the BIRS journal.
 The latter includes BIRS tapes of BBC radio broadcasts and some private recordings by Edna Iles and others.
-Melodiya: a Soviet Russian L.P. discography lists Melodiya vinyl releases up to c.1975.
-The discography in Flamm's thesis gives a complete listing of Medtner's own recordings (taken from Barrie Martyn's BIRS article) and a partial list of other interpretations, without recording dates.
+Melodiya: a Soviet Russian L.P. discography by John R Bennett lists Melodiya vinyl releases up to c.1975.
+The discography in Flamm's thesis gives a complete listing of Medtner's own recordings, taken from Barrie Martyn's BIRS article, and a partial list of other historic recordings, without recording dates.

 All of these sources have been consulted in the compilation of the present discography.
-Where possible I have checked the accuracy of the data against copies of the LPs/CDs or alternative sources.
-Significant errors (e.g. incorrect works) or discrepancies between the discographies are mentioned in the footnotes.
+In most cases I have been able to check the accuracy of the data against physical LPs/CDs or information posted on the web by dealers or collectors, generally scans of record covers or labels.
+Significant errors (e.g. incorrect works) or discrepancies in the IPQ, BIRS and Bennett discographies are mentioned in the footnotes.